 That’s not all, though.

 StitchFix also has a team of more than a thousand human personal stylists who assess user profiles and provide expert stylist recommendations.
-Users then recieve their recommendations in the post to try for themselves and they only buy what they like.
+Users then receive their recommendations in the post to try for themselves and they only buy what they like.

 Humans and machines, working together in harmony.